A scalable quantum gate-based implementation for causal hypothesis testing: Overview of causal inference

 The most frequently used causal models can be grouped into two kinds: causal Bayesian networks and structural equation models (which are distinct but closely related).
-Causal graph models combine mathematics and philosophy: the mathematical elements are Directed Acyclic Graphs (DAGs) and probability theory (with focus on conditional independence); the philosophical elements are assumptions about the relationship between causation and probability~\cite{spirtes2000causation}.
+Causal graph models combine mathematics and philosophy: the mathematical elements are Directed Acyclic Graphs (DAGs) and probability theory (with a focus on conditional independence); the philosophical elements are assumptions about the relationship between causation and probability~\cite{spirtes2000causation}.
+An alternative approach to causal inference based on \textit{algorithmic generative models} is currently gaining popularity. \cite{zenil2019causal} describes the process of performing causal deconvolution using this technique.
+This paper talks about the different generating mechanisms by which complex data is produced.
+The authors introduced a universal, unsupervised, and parameter-free model-oriented approach based upon algorithmic probability that decomposes an observation into its most likely algorithmic generative sources.
+This is closely related to the quantum approaches discussed in the next section.